terryaney/Documentation.Camelot/RBLe/RBLeFinancial.BTRGetContributionsDebug.md

 # BTRGetContributionsDebug Function

 Debug version of BTRGetContributions that returns value or exception string (instead of #VALUE on error).
 DOC: Han, Cfgena replacement?
 Returns 401k contributions/match.
+Both 'matchParam' and 'contributionParam' are a | delimited list of periods.
+Each period is in the form of `M:P:P:P` where `M` is number of months for this period, and each `P` is a tier of a `,` seperated pair of decimal values.
+The `matchType` and `contributionType` determine how each tier of numbers are processed.
+Each tier's value pairs are described below:
+1. `CalculationMatchType.MultiplierBasedOnPercent` - ContrbutionPercent, Multiplier
+1. CalculationMatchType.MultiplierBasedOnDollars` - ContributionDollars, Multiplier
+1. `CalculationMatchType.ERMatchPercentBasedOnPercent` - EEContributionPercent, ERContributionPercent
+1. `CalculationMatchType.ERMatchDollarsBasedOnDollars` - ContributionDollars, ERContributionDollars
+1. `CalculationContributionType.PercentBasedOnAge` - Age, ContributionPercent
+1. `CalculationContributionType.PercentBasedOnService` - Service, ContributionPercent
+1. `CalculationContributionType.PercentBasedOnAgePlusService` - AgePlusService, ContributionPercent
+1. `CalculationContributionType.DollarsBasedOnAge` - Age, ContributionDollars
+1. `CalculationContributionType.DollarsBasedOnService` - Service, ContributionDollars
+1. `CalculationContributionType.DollarsBasedOnAgePlusService` - AgePlusService, ContributionDollars
 ## Syntax

 ```excel